-- When cross referenced against sexual offences reported to police in 2018/2019, we see that only 6353 prosecutions out of 52 420 sexual offences reported to the police made it to trial.
-This means that out of overall sexual offences reported in 2018/2019, only 12% went to trial and 9% ended in conviction.
+- When cross referenced against sexual offences reported to police in 2018/2019, we see that only 6353 prosecutions out of 53 063 sexual offences reported to the police made it to trial.
+This means that out of overall sexual offences reported in 2018/2019, roughly 12% went to trial and 8.9% ended in conviction.

-- The other 47 696 cases remained unresolved for victims, and perpetrators set free.
+- The other 47 244 cases (without a verdict) remain unresolved for victims, with alleged perpetrators remaining free.